|

 *You did remember to make a backup copy of the file before you changed it, right?*

-So what happens if I put in numbers that are too big?
+Q: So what happens if I put in numbers that are too big?

 A: Searches are slow, and the keyboard / joystick input seems sluggish.

-And if the numbers are too small?
+Q: And if the numbers are too small?

 A: Searches won't complete, or the program will reboot itself constantly.
-If the
+If the delay time is only slightly too small,

-'freeze' at a random spot.
+the game may play, but occasionally 'freeze' at a random spot.

-I WANT TO CHEAT:
+I WANT TO CHEAT

 Well, I was going to build a cheat mode into the ROM image and enable it with a keyboard key, but I really feel that this takes all the fun out of the game...
 So, if you want the cheat mode, you're going to have to do a little work.
 It's similar to the delay tweaking procedure above.
 Keep in mind, that once you edit the ROM image, it stays changed.
 Make sure you have a backup copy.

-a dos prompt:
+From a dos prompt:

-a 2a76 (press return)
+a 2a76 (press enter)

-nop (press return)
+nop (press enter)

-nop (press return)
+nop (press enter)

-nop (press return)
+nop (press enter)

-nop (press return)
+nop (press enter)

-w (press return)
+w (press enter)

-q (press return)
+q (press enter)

-KNOWN PROBLEMS:
+KNOWN PROBLEMS

-believed to be correct, and works fine for the author.
-No one is forcing
+The above is believed to be correct and works fine for the author.
+No one is forcing you to do this.
+If you break your game, it's your fault!

 QUESTIONS?
 COMMENTS?